pskrillz/Realtime-English-To-Any-Language-Subtitle-Generator/SETUP_GUIDE.md

 # Real-time Audio Translation Setup Guide

-This guide will help you set up a real-time English to Farsi translation system that works with VB-Cable and OBS Studio.
+This guide will help you set up a real-time English translation system that works with VB-Cable and OBS Studio.

 ## 🎯 Overview

 The system consists of:
 1. **Real-time audio capture** from VB-Cable
 2. **Speech recognition** using Whisper
-3. **Translation** using Helsinki-NLP model
+3. **Translation** using Google Translate
 4. **Subtitle display** in OBS Studio

 ## 📋 Prerequisites